 It is a requirement that you spend 120 days in school, within the PGCE course, to be able to gain QTS (Qualified Teacher Status).
-You will have two assessed block school experiences that are supervised and assessed by the University plus some additional ITaP weeks (Intensive Training and Practice weeks) which are on the calendar.
-Your Lead Partnership/Apprenticeship school arranges your Contrasting school placement.
+You will have two block school experiences that are supervised and assessed by the University plus some additional ITaP weeks (Intensive Training and Practice weeks) which are on the calendar.
+Our School Partnership Office (SPO) will be responsible for arranging your assessed school placements.
 Placements are organised to suit your phase of training, to provide some contrast in context and to be within a reasonable journey from your term time address.